Kody-Schram/Computer-Algebra/README.md

 - ln()

 ##### Defining New Functions
+Function declaration is indicated by the definition operator (":") followed by the required parameters and the function body.
+_ex. f:x = x+1_
+_f_ represents the identifier/name, _x_ is the required parameter, and _x+1_ is the function body

-Function declaration is indicated by : operator. ":" allows the parser to differentiate an identifier and a function declaration.
+This allows the parser to differentiate an identifier and a function declaration.
 After declaring a function, subsequent uses of the function identifier will automatically be recognized as that function.

-*eg. f:x = x+1*